-In addition to E-Commerce and Internet Law: Treatise with Forms 2d edition, Mr. Ballon is the author of The Complete CAN-SPAM Act Handbook (West 2008) and The Complete State Security Breach Notification Compliance Handbook (West 2009), published by Thomson West (www.lanBallon.net).
+Mr. Ballon is also the author of The Complete CAN-SPAM Act Handbook (West 2008) and The Complete State Security Breach Notification Compliance Handbook (West 2009), published by Thomson West (www.lanBallon.net).

-He may be contacted at BALLON@GTLAW.COM and followed on Twitter and LinkedIn (@lanBallon).
+He may be contacted at BALLON@GTLAW.COM and followed on Twitter and LinkedIn (@IanBallon).

-Contributing authors: Parry Aftab, Ed Chansky, Francoise Gilbert, Tucker McCrady, Josh Raskin, Tom Smedinghoff and Emilio Varanini.
+Contributing authors: Parry Aftab, Darren Abernethy, Viola Bensinger, Ed Chansky, Francoise Gilbert, Rebekah Guyon, Tucker McCrady, Josh Raskin, & Tom Smedinghoff.

-NEW AND IMPORTANT FEATURES FOR 2019
+NEW AND IMPORTANT FEATURES FOR 2022